karaposu/LLMService/README.md

 - **Modern Software Development Practices**: Encourages adherence to best practices through a well-defined interface.
 - **Customization**: Allows developers to tailor the service layer to their specific application needs while leveraging the core functionalities provided by LLMService.
 - **Extensibility**: Facilitates the addition of new features and integrations without modifying the core library.

+### Proteas: The Main Prompt Management System

+Proteas serves as LLMService's (optional) prompt management system for mid level applications where there are losts of prompts to handle but not enough to put them in database, It offers powerful tools for crafting, managing, and reusing prompts:

+- **Prompt Crafting**: Utilizes `PromptTemplate` to create consistent and dynamic prompts based on placeholders and data inputs.
+- **Unit Skeletons**: Supports loading and managing prompt templates from YAML files, promoting reusability and organization.

 ## Installation